 Voter registration applications are processed through the Department of State, Division of Elections, to verify the applicant meets state eligibility requirements, including identity and citizenship.

 The Department of State’s online voter registration (OVR) website includes security measures to help ensure the identity of the voter is true and accurate while also protecting a voter’s personal information.
 OVR requires a Florida driver's license or state identification card number and the issue date, plus the last four of the social security number.

-Our voter registration database is updated routinely to remove deceased voters and felons per state statute and to identity and remove voters who have moved out of our county.
+Our voter registration database is updated routinely to remove deceased voters and felons per state statute and to identify and remove voters who have moved out of our county.
 Any changes to a voter's record leaves an audit trail that is recorded and backed up daily.

 To cast a ballot in Taylor County, a voter must be eligible and registered with a residential address in Taylor County.